dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 * If XLNCUSBFix still doesn't work, then try the following:
   * [AMD StopSign-fixv5](https://cdn.discordapp.com/attachments/249992304503291905/355235241645965312/StopSign-fixv5.zip)

 Another possible issue is missing USB ports in your DSDT, macOS isn't great at finding hardware and needs things explicitly defined to it for many things.
 This means if a USB port is not defined, macOS won't be able to find it.
-To fix this we use [USBInjectAll](https://bitbucket.org/RehabMan/os-x-usb-inject-all/downloads/) to fix booting, note that this only works on Intel USB Chipsets and should only be required on Broadwell and older systems(with some newer AsRock boards also needing it)
+To fix this we use [USBInjectAll](https://bitbucket.org/RehabMan/os-x-usb-inject-all/downloads/) to fix booting, note that this **only works on Intel USB Chipsets** and should only be required on Broadwell and older systems(with some newer AsRock boards also needing it)

+For AMD users with missing ports in DSDT, you're gonna have to try all the ports in your system and pray, generally 3.1 AsMedia ports work without issue.

 ## macOS installer in Russian